hyperledger-labs/perun-doc/source/concepts/protocols.rst

 1. If the state to be settled was not finalized through off-chain transactions and the parent channel has been registered on the blockchain; or
+2. If the withdrawal of a sub-channel or virtual channel through an off-chain update has failed.
-2. If the parent channel has been registered on the blockchain because of a dispute in the parent channel itself or any of its other sub-channels or virtual channels.
+3. If the parent channel has been registered on the blockchain because of a dispute in the parent channel itself or any of its other sub-channels or virtual channels.